rust-lang/rfcs/active/0000-autoderef-pointers.md

-In all cases where the compiler sees a non-raw pointer (`&T`, `Box<T>` or a layered combination, however deep) and needs a `T` for the code to compile, it automatically dereferences the pointer to get a `T`.
+In all cases where the compiler sees a non-raw pointer (`&T`, `Box<T>` or a layered combination, however deep) and needs a `T` for the code to compile, it implicitly converts `&T` to a `T` (where the implicit conversion actually performs a dereference).
 This would generalize the custom handling of method invocations (as stated above, `.` will auto-deref).

 Types implementing `Deref` are considered non-raw pointers for the purposes of this change.